Sharon McDougall - Updated - 31st January 2024 - 3 minutes to read

 Children’s needs are always placed first in divorce cases, but it is impossible to generalise after their requirements have been addressed.
 Each divorce case is viewed individually, with a 50/50 split being just the starting point for negotiations in many cases.

 An important point to remember is that you and your ex-partner will continue to be linked financially by credit reference agencies unless you issue a notice of disassociation.
-Should your ex run up huge debt, your own credit rating will be adversely affected through no fault of your own unless you take this action.
+Should your ex-partner run up huge debt, your own credit rating will be adversely affected through no fault of your own unless you take this action.

 Scotland Debt Solutions operates from offices around Scotland.
 We offer a free same day meeting for all our clients, and can provide professional advice and guidance for all debt-related situations.